jordantomax/talks/testing-functional-components/index.md

 # What to do?

-- Mock explicitly instead of shallow rendering
+- Fully render, mock explicitly instead of shallow rendering
-- Trigger an actual click event instead of calling onClick directly
+- Trigger real click event instead of calling onClick directly
-- Look at the actual DOM instead of developer defined names
+- Look at the actual DOM, not developer defined names

 ---